Izzie Stevens: Film project leave and maternity leave

-Beginning in September 2009, Heigl was granted an extended leave for five episodes of the sixth season (from episode six's "I Saw What I Saw" to episode eleven's "Blink") to shoot the romantic comedy film Life As We Know It (2010), her first executive producer project as an actress.
-It was confirmed her exit would coincide with lead actress Ellen Pompeo's own maternity leave, and also shortly following T.R.
-Knight's departure from the series.
-Showrunner Shonda Rhimes admitted, "Eventually, everybody is going to leave the show,” admitted the exec, citing T.R.
-Knight’s exit and the temporary loss of Pompeo. ”So we’re looking at [ways] we can mess with the structure now.
-Season 6 is about finding the longevity of the show and figuring out if there is a future for this show beyond these characters.”
+Beginning in September 2009, Heigl was granted an extended leave from Grey's Anatomy for five episodes of Season 6, spanning from episode six, "I Saw What I Saw", to episode eleven, "Blink".
+This leave was to accommodate her role in the romantic comedy film Life As We Know It (2010), marking her first project as an executive producer.
+Heigl's exit was strategically timed to coincide with lead actress Ellen Pompeo’s maternity leave and shortly after T. R. Knight's departure from the series.
+Showrunner Shonda Rhimes acknowledged the inevitable departures, stating, "Eventually, everybody is going to leave the show", and emphasized the need to explore the show's longevity beyond the existing characters.

-Pompeo's titular character, Meredith Grey was given reduced screentime, with scenes filmed in advance for future episodes.
-Heigl's character, however, was given a purposeful exit storyline.
-The character is fired in the fifth episode of the season "Invasion" and leaves her husband, Alex with a Dear John note.
-She is subsequently absent for the following three episodes.
-Stevens briefly returns for the ninth episode "New History", before departing again.
-After the release of the eleventh episode "Blink", Heigl wrapped up shooting Life As We Know It and returned for the twelfth episode, "I Like You So Much Better When You're Naked", set to air in January 2010.
+While Pompeo's titular character, Meredith Grey, was given reduced screentime with some scenes filmed in advance for future episodes, Izzie received a purposeful exit storyline.
+In the fifth episode of Season 6, "Invasion", Izzie is fired from her position and leaves her husband, Alex Karev, by sending him a Dear John letter.
+Following her dismissal, Izzie is absent for the next three episodes but makes a brief return in the ninth episode, "New History", before departing again.
+After the release of the eleventh episode, "Blink", Heigl concluded her work on Life As We Know It and returned for the twelfth episode, "I Like You So Much Better When You're Naked", which was scheduled to air in January 2010.

-In November 2009, it was announced, however, Heigl had taken an indefinite, extended maternity leave to care of her adopted daughter, and the twelfth episode would serve as a further phasing out.
-It was later revealed to be a three-month maternity leave and Rhimes confirmed Heigl would not shoot scenes in advance for her character like Pompeo.
+In November 2009, it was announced that Heigl had taken an indefinite, extended maternity leave to care for her adopted daughter.
+Consequently, the twelfth episode served as a further phasing out of her character.
+It was later revealed that her leave would be three months long, and Rhimes confirmed that Heigl would not shoot scenes in advance for her character as Pompeo did for Meredith Grey.